Transformation

 In Stargardt patients the ABCA4 protein is defective or absent, which allows excess vitamin A concentration and dimerization, and results in toxic by-products that irreversibly damage the RPE layer, leading to progressive vision loss.

-Gildeuretinol (ALK-001) for the Treatment of Stargardt Disease
+A Once-a-day oral, investigational therapy For the Treatment of Stargardt Disease

 Gildeuretinol (ALK-001) is the first and only medicine in clinical development to selectively address the underlying mechanism of Stargardt disease, by reducing the rate of vitamin A dimerization in the eye.